BrerDawg/ti_lpc/README.md

 Long strings of speech (>20 secs of voicing) will take some time to render and be heard due to unoptimized samplerate conversion, it may appear the app has locked up, but if you ran app from a command line you will see its probably still processing audio by the console output.

 Use 'AEdit' button to open your favourite audio editor, it runs a script/bat file and passes the saved .au audio filename you specified (or 'zz_audio.au'), edit the script or batch to call whatever audio app you prefer:

-Linux script: 'open_audio_editor.sh'
+(linux)  : 'open_audio_editor.sh' (e.g: mhwaveedit $1 &)
-Win batch: 'open_audio_editor.bat'
+(windows): 'open_audio_editor.bat'

-You can use a (antique) program called: QBoxPro (with DosBox running Windows 3.11) to create a tms5220 lpc compatible a binary file from a wave file.
+You can use an ancient program called: QBoxPro (with DosBox running Windows 3.11) to create a tms5220 lpc compatible a binary file from a wav file.
 For an excellent guide, refer: http://furrtek.free.fr/index.php?a=speakandspell&ss=9&i=2

 Select a binary file to play using 'B.File' button.

+(linux)   edit script file to call your favourite text editor: 'open_editor.sh'  (e.g: gedit $1 &) (windows) edit bat file to call your favourite text editor: 'open_editor.bat'  (e.g: notepad %1)

 ## embedded graph